utah-cs4470-sp23/class/spec.md

 required.
 Scientific notation is not supported.
 Literals mapping to infinity are not supported.
 Do not write your own code to convert float syntax to float values.
 It is much harder and subtler than you probably think!
-Use the C library function `strtof` or its binding in your language of choice (ex.
+Use the C library function `strtod` or its binding in your language of choice (ex.
 Python's `float`) to perform the conversion.
 If this conversion is error-free, then the literal is legal, otherwise the JPL compiler must signal a compile-time error.